NoosWare/rapp_beginner_tutorials/cpp/vision/qr_recognition/README.md

 rapp::cloud::service_controller ctrl(info);
 ```

-One the parts that it's needed to make the qr_recognition call is to send a callback,
+One the parts that is needed to make the call is a callback:
-so we are going to do one before the `for` loop because we don't need to create it in every loop:

 ```cpp
 auto callback = [&](std::vector<rapp::object::qr_code> qr_codes) {